Enhancement and Partnership Program

 - An explanation of why the support requested cannot be obtained from other local or national sources.

 If the application is successful, CMI will agree the detailed nomination and selection process for the junior participants with the organizers.
-If it is uncertain whether or not some of the senior speakers named in your proposal will be able to attend, then you may nominate reserves, but you should not otherwise assume that CMI funding is transferable.
+If it is uncertain whether or not some of the senior speakers named in the proposal will be able to attend, then organizers may nominate reserves, but should not otherwise assume that CMI funding is transferable.

 - Nomination letter